-This section contains a list of common problems, causes and offers quick solutions to those issues.
+In this section is a list of common problems, causes and solutions which may be encountered.

-If problems are confronted which are difficult to solve, even after having read through this section, please contact your authorized dealer, distributor or Meridian Manufacturing Inc. Before you call, please have this Operator's Manual and the unit's serial number ready.
+If you have a problem which is difficult to solve, even after having read through this section, please contact your authorized dealer, distributor or the Meridian Manufacturing Inc. Before you call, please have this Operator's Manual and the unit's serial number ready.

+Problem

-Problem Possible Cause Possible Solution
+Possible Cause Possible Solution